 A Captcha is yet another tool sites use to avoid scraping and parsing.
 In fact it is one of the most challenging hurdles a crawler might encounter while starting on its mission.
 A Captcha is often presented as a set of images an organic user should select from to enter a website.
 Its main function is to fend off bots from the site.

-So, how do you overcome a Captcha on a website when you need to scrape it using a bot.
+So, how do you overcome a proxy Captcha on a website when you need to scrape it using a bot.
 There are various tools that help you do just that.
 You can use such integrated solutions as Scraper API or narrow down Captcha’s solving solutions using services like 2Captcha or AntiCAPTCHA.

 Although, some of the Captcha solving tools are rather slow and expensive, so you might need to consider the economical viability of such applications for scraping operations.